soasada/soasada.github.io/_posts/2019-07-18-changing-times.markdown

 * How, where and when to say NO.
 * Estimate in a pessimistic way.
 * Don't leave TDD or any methodology because of the release date approaching.
-* Learn the basics not the tools.
+* Learn the basics in depth, learn the tools in a "horizontal" way (as much tools as you can) but not in depth.

 And a bunch of technical stuff...
 Yes, it's been a good experience, the best one I have had.
 But now are changing times.

-I'm going to write this blog with my experience in the software industry and I will try to write one post per month at least, I hope you enjoy reading it.
+I'm going to write this blog with my experience in the software industry and I will try to write one post for each month, I hope you enjoy reading it.